Layan002/AI-Task1-Installing-Ubunto-and-ROS/README.md

 ```
 <img src="https://github.com/Layan002/AI-Task1-Installing-Ubunto-and-ROS/assets/107956591/ef081311-f99f-49f1-ab84-bc060fdab9da" alt="image" width="400"> <br>

-If you done all of these commands and get the output, You can start with ROS, congratulations !
+If you've done all of these commands and get their outputs, you can start with ROS.
+Congratulations !